 Our Program & Kindy Club

-Our fabulous open plan house and gardens allow us to create an awesome play based program that supports and inspires all of our Small Friends to feel confident in both play and learning.
+Our fabulous open plan house and gardens allow us to create an awesome play based program that supports and inspires all of our Small Friends to feel confident in both playing to learn and learning to play.

 Our unique space means we can run a free flow playschool where all of our Small Friends play and learn together, and have plenty of room to explore our inside and outside spaces throughout the day, with staff guiding and encouraging them to make choices and decisions on the activities they wish to explore and engage in.